Specialization School is a Sequence of 3 Workshops, followed by one open-ended coaching program

 If that describes you and you've already figured out how to specialize in a way that gets leads flowing into your inbox and clients happily paying a premium rate to work with you, then 1) you probably don't need Specialization School 2) drop me a line because I'd love to feature your success story by interviewing you on my podcast, The Consulting Pipeline Podcast. 🙂

-But if you're still running a generalist software development business and you're wondering how to specialize in a low-risk, sustainable way, Specialization School might just be the perfect intense, 3-month bootcamp experience you need.
+But if you're still running a generalist software development business and you're wondering how to specialize in a low-risk, sustainable way, Specialization School might just be the experience you need.

 A Unique Program